-A. Six credits of 200-level course work, selected from any two of the following categories:

-- 1. East Asia

-- 2. South Asia

-- 3. Southeast Asia

-- 4. West Asia

-- 5. Asian America

-- B. Three credits of 100- or 200-level course-work on Asian religion, selected from the following:

-- AAS 211 Asian and Asian American Studies Topics in the Social Sciences (appropriate topic only)

-- AAS 212 Asian and Asian American Studies Topics in the Humanities (appropriate topic only)
+- A. Nine credits of coursework, selected from any three of the following categories.
+At least three credits must be at the 300 or 400 level. - 1.
+East Asia - 2.
+South Asia - 3.
+Southeast Asia - 4.
+Asian America - B. Three credits of 100- or 200-level course-work on Asian religion, selected from the following: - AAS 211 Asian and Asian American Studies Topics in the Social Sciences (appropriate topic only) - AAS 212 Asian and Asian American Studies Topics in the Humanities (appropriate topic only)

-- AAS 102/RLS 102 Eastern Religions
+AAS 102/RLS 102 Eastern Religions

-- AAS 240/RLS 240 Confucianism and Taoism
+AAS 240/RLS 240 Confucianism and Taoism

-- AAS 246/RLS 246 Korean and Japanese Religions
+AAS 246/RLS 246 Korean and Japanese Religions

-- AAS 256/RLS 256 Hinduism
+AAS 256/RLS 256 Hinduism

-- AAS 260/RLS 260 Buddhism
+AAS 260/RLS 260 Buddhism

-- AAS 280/RLS 280 Islam

-- C. Nine credits of upper-division coursework concentrating on a theme chosen in consultation with the Director of Undergraduate Studies.
+C. Nine credits of upper-division coursework concentrating on a theme chosen in consultation with the Director of Undergraduate Studies.
 (See "Themes" above for examples.)

-- D. Three credits of AAS 487 Supervised Research